Return to: U of M Home | Minnesota Population Center

 Principal Investigator at University of Minnesota

-Erin L. Kelly, Ph.D., is Associate Professor of Sociology at the University of Minnesota and an affiliate of the Minnesota Population Center.
+Erin L. Kelly, Ph.D., is Professor of Sociology at the University of Minnesota and an affiliate of the Minnesota Population Center.
 She received her Ph.D. from Princeton University in 2000.
 Kelly's research investigates the adoption, implementation, and consequences of work-family and anti-discrimination policies in U.S. workplaces.
 She and colleague Phyllis Moen direct the Flexible Work and Well-Being Center, which is part of the Work, Family and Health Network supported by the National Institutes of Health and Centers for Disease Control.
 She has also investigated non-compliance with the Family and Medical Leave Act, how U.S. companies manage flexible work arrangements, and the effects of corporate affirmative action, diversity, and family policies on the representation of women and African-Americans in managerial positions.
 Kelly received the Rosabeth Moss Kanter Award for Work-Family Research (in 2000) and has published articles in leading journals including the American Sociological Review and the American Journal of Sociology.

 Project Manager